 In addition to semiconductors, germanium is a critical component in photovoltaics and recyclable PET bottles, which further drives its demand across multiple industries.

-Trump’s re-election and his administration’s likely emphasis on reshoring supply chains are poised to further disrupt the already delicate balance between demand and supply.
+Trump’s administration’s likely emphasis on reshoring supply chains is poised further to disrupt the already delicate balance between demand and supply.
 For investors, this tightrope between constrained supply and growing demand makes germanium one of the most interesting and potentially lucrative opportunities in the technological revolution of the 21st century.

 With all signs pointing to ongoing supply bottlenecks and increased consumption, germanium’s price forecast looks positive, and it’s poised to remain a profitable medium to long-term investment.